notmedia/cordova-plugin-adcolony/README.md

 # Methods

-#### AdColony.configure()
-Initial method wich connects to AdColony using the variables defined in the config.xml file.

 #### AdColony.configureWithAppID(appID, zoneIDs, options)
 Initial method wich connects to AdColony.
 (string) appID - the appID of your app in AdColony Dashboard